 Any monetary gained and income earned in your TFSA (including investment income and capital gain) is tax-free in most cases, even when withdrawn.

 To be eligible to open a TFSA, you have to be a Canadian resident who is 18 years of age or older with a valid social insurance number.
-The TFSA can be used to save money or to invest that the income earned on contributions is not taxed.
-The account holder might withdraw the fund at any time with free of charge for taxes.
+Investment income earned within a TFSA is not subject to income tax.
+Withdrawals can be made at any time with no tax consequence.

 As the account holder, you are the only person that can do the followings with your TFSA: